codeigniter4/shield/docs/references/events.md

 // Outputs: ['email' => 'foo@example.com'];
 ```

-When the magic link login fails, the following array will be provided:
+When the magic login fails, the following array will be provided:

 ```php
 ['magicLinkToken' => 'the token value used']